Joaquin-yanez/AB-Frontend-Course/README.md

-# Getting Started with Create React App
+# Best practices project for Alliance Block

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is part of the React Frontend Course.

 ## Available Scripts